Tunnel Pitve

 Is the Tunnel Pitve in Croatia worth it?

-The tunnel connects the town of Pitve in the center of the island with Zavala and other settlements on the south side of the island.
-It’s 1.4 km long and 2.3m wide with a height of 2.4 m.
-Water seeps through the rock overhead, causing minor flooding problems.
-During your stay on the island of Hvar be sure to drive through this tunnel.
+During your stay on the island of Hvar, be sure to drive through this tunnel.
 If not for anything else, then do it because of what awaits you on the other side of the tunnel; several beautiful small villages with awesome beaches.
 The road surface in the tunnel is very poor, although it is patched up each year.
-The roughness, damp and poor visibility combine to make conditions especially dangerous for bicycles, scooters and motorbikes, which in principle are not supposed to go through the tunnel.
+The roughness, dampness, and poor visibility combine to make conditions especially dangerous for bicycles, scooters, and motorbikes, which, in principle, are not supposed to go through the tunnel.

 What’s the secret of Tunnel Pitve in Croatia?

-Located on the southern part of the country, the tunnel has one big secret that not so many people know about, and even fewer have seen - its own wine cellar.
+The tunnel has one big secret that not so many people know about, and even fewer have seen - its own wine cellar.
 On the left, shortly after entering the tunnel from Pitva, you can see, if you look closely, a door.
 An even bigger surprise is what's behind the door.
-The cool and constant temperature of the tunnel are apparently perfect for storing wine.
+The cool and constant temperature of the tunnel is apparently perfect for storing wine.